uQr/cordova-docs/tutorial-gulp/README.md

 ![Before Build Task Binding](<media/gulp-3.png>)

+The next time you run a build this task will automatically fire!

+###Supporting the Gulp Task Runner Explorer from Command Line Builds
-If you want to be able to use the “Before Build” and “After Build” event bindings outside of Visual Studio (say from the Cordova CLI itself) you may install the sample [Visual Studio Tools for Apache Cordova CLI Support Plugin](http://aka.ms/vstacoplugin).
+If you want to be able to use the “Before Build” and “After Build” event bindings **outside** of Visual Studio (say from the Cordova CLI itself) you may install the sample [Visual Studio Tools for Apache Cordova CLI Support Plugin](http://aka.ms/vstacoplugin).
 This plugin works by wiring the “Before Build” event to “Before Prepare” in Cordova and “After Build” to “After Compile” when building outside of Visual Studio. **Note that currently this plugin only supports bindings in gulpfile.js in the root of your project.**

 1. Open your project in Visual Studio
 2. Double click on config.xml in your project